splynx/docs/files/en/voice/auto_cdr_processing/auto_cdr_processing.md

   * Title - any name.

-  * Import data source - select data source from drop menu
+  * Import data source - select data source from the drop-down menu

   * File name pattern - Regex for filtering file names (uses pcre syntax):
-    Will process all files that have pattern entrances in filename.
+    Will process all the files that have pattern entrances in a file name.

 #### Examples: